 - BSW must have been completed within five years of enrollment in Robert's program.
 This limit may be extended for up to 8 years if the student has post BSW social work experience.

-To apply for the MSW program at Roberts Wesleyan College, please complete the following:
+To apply for the MSW program at Roberts Wesleyan University, please complete the following:

 - Free Online Application